-Vietnamese caramelized pork, or thit kho to, is a classic peasant dish from the Homeland.
+Vietnamese caramelized pork, or thit kho to, is a classic dish from the Motherland.
 You will likely see this as one of the many side dishes to rice in a home-cooked Vietnamese meal.
 Vietnamese caramelized pork is made with small chunks of pork belly slowly braised in fish sauce and caramel syrup.
 Sometimes pork shoulder is used for a leaner version.
 The caramel is made from melting sugar in a pan until it gets a nice dark amber color.
 The pork gets tossed in the syrup for the rich color, and not so much for flavor.
 Sugar and sometimes coconut juice/soda is added to the braising liquid for sweetness.
 Westerners might find it odd that sugar is added but the sweetness from the sugar and coconut juice/soda adds a nice subtle complexity to the dish.
 Although rare these days, you may also find chunks of fresh coconut in the dish.
 The fresh chunks of coconut adds a refreshing and contrasting texture to the fatty pork.

 The sweet and savory sauce from braising is also used as a dipping sauce for boiled and fresh vegetables.
 Traditionally the dish is prepared in a clay pot cooked over a charcoal grill.
 In restaurants, they prepare this dish on a stove top and serve in a clay pot for presentation.
 You can have this dish along with steamed white rice or have it with Winter Melon Soup, or Canh Bi Dao, for a complete Vietnamese meal.